fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 const a : any = /* no clue what the type will be! */.
 ```

 We have already <i>noImplicitAny</i> defined in our example code, so why does not the compiler compalain about <i>any</i> types?

-The reason is that the field <i>query</i> of the express <i>Request</i> object is actually explicitly typed as <i>any</i>.
-We can enforce (and probably should) enforce typings to know the form of our accepted request, but since the compiler or the editor doesn't suggest that kind of behaviour, what's the point?
+The reason is that the field <i>query</i> of the express [Request](https://expressjs.com/en/5x/api.html#req) object is actually explicitly typed as <i>any</i>.
+Same is true if we post data to app, the <i>request.body</i> is explicitly typed as <i>any</i> by express.

+What if we would like to prevent the developers of using <i>any</i> type in the code?
 Fortunately <i>tsconfig.json</i> is not the only place to enforce coding style and what we should do is to take <i>eslint</i> into use to help us to manage our code.
 Let's install eslint and the typescript extensions:

 ```sh
 npm install --save-dev eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser